snosscire/wedogames.com/content/games/collect-bot/index.md

 The robot moves by itself and it is your job to avoid all obstacles by either jumping (`space`) or ducking (`↓`).
 Once you've run the whole course you can either run again to try and collect more coins or you can wait until the round ends to save the coins you've collected.
-But remember if you die you loose all the coins you've collected.
+But remember if you die you lose all the coins you've collected.

 Resolution can be adjusted in the `Game.ini` file.